-Students must be in good standing in order to participate in school-sponsored field trips.
-All students are expected to abide by the school discipline code and demonstrate consistent appropriate behavior in their interactions with teachers, staff members, parent chaperones and fellow students at all times.
+Students must be in good standing to participate in school-sponsored field trips.
+All students are expected to abide by the school discipline code and demonstrate consistent appropriate behavior in their interactions with teachers, staff members, chaperones, and fellow students always.